 That said, not all RBM flows would translate effectively to an SMS fallback experience.
 Going back to the online ordering example, instead of trying to recreate the ordering RBM agent a brand may want to direct those users to order via their mobile app instead.

-The Vibes platform will allow for brands to easily set up the fallback experience for their subscribers, and our Customer Success team will be working closely with all of our customers using RBM to guide them on the best default experience to set up to ensure it’s the most impactful experience for exchanging similar information.
+The Vibes platform will allow for brands to easily set up the fallback experience for their subscribers, and our Customer Success team will be working closely with all of our customers using RBM to guide them on the best alternate experience to set up to ensure it’s the most impactful experience for exchanging similar information.

 Is RCS Business Messaging secure?